 My beloved children, clergy and laity, I will no longer be near you.
 My love and prayers however will always remain with you.
 Do not forsake the holy work of enlightening the people, especially you my brother bishops, priests and deacons in Athens, in Volos and everywhere in Greece.

 When you go to our churches and preach the word of God, you will refresh my soul in heaven also.
-Do not deprive me of this refreshing.
+Do not deprive me of this refreshment.
 Remain faithful associates around my successor Archbishop, whoever it is, and give him your boundless respect, your love and your loyalty.

 He will love you as much as I loved you and will uphold with you our Church, in order to accomplish its sacred purpose.

 And now my beloved children and my friends: "Behold, I sleep in the midst of all silent and speechless.
 My mouth has ceased.
 My tongue is stopped and my lips are immovable.
 My hands are folded and my legs intertwined, my face is changed, my vision has erased.
 I do not understand the mourners, for my hearing does not receive the cries of the sad.
 My nose does not smell the fragrance of the incense.
-True love never dies, therefore I entreat all of my known and cherished friends, pray for me that on the day of judgment, I may find mercy before that fearful judgment seat."
+True love never dies, therefore I entreat all of my known and cherished friends, pray for me that on the day of Judgment, I may find mercy before that fearful judgment seat."

 DO NOT FORGET ME IN YOUR PRAYERS.